jerryaoverton/fedex-api-hackathon-2020/documentation/presentation_script.md

 Let's start a business.
 Register in the marketplace.
 Create a profile and launch your startup.

 Let's buy something.
 Shop for products and services, place an order, and make a payment.
+Thanks to the FedEx APIs, you can hire a bot to make deliveries.

 You can buy tokens on the exchange.
 You can sell your tokens on the exchange.
 Or, using your wallet, you can give your tokens away.